kklash/ordset/README.md

 their list element pointers are stored in a hash map.
 This way, set membership checks (is element 'x' in the set?) can be done in constant time.
 Comparatively equal (==) elements are not duplicated when they are added to the set.

-Think of an `OrderedSet` as queue of its own keys, where each key can be quickly looked up to find its position in the queue.
+Think of an `OrderedSet` as a queue of unique items, where each item's position in the queue can be quickly looked up by its value.

 Example usage of an ordered set: